What Are the Core Courses of Registered Nurse Programs?

 Registered nurses (RNs) treat patients in a variety of medical settings.
 Typically, students must take courses covering the theoretical concepts of nursing, in addition to specific courses that deal with the applied aspects of nursing practice.
 Find out about the core courses of registered nurse programs.

 An Associate Degree in Nursing (ADN) is the minimum education needed for employment, but many students obtain a Bachelor of Science in Nursing (BSN) degree to qualify for advanced positions.
 In addition to basic math and science classes, registered nurse programs include courses covering nursing principles and healthcare techniques.
 Some core courses of registered nurse programs include the following:

 |Concentrations (or Specializations)||With advanced education, nurses may specialize in areas such as nurse education, aging, global health|

 |Degree Field(s) of Study||Associate of Applied Science in Nursing, Bachelor of Science in Nursing|

 |Continuing Education||Required in many states for licensure renewal|

 |Job Outlook (2021-2031)||6% growth (for all registered nurses)|

 Microbiology is a core course in most registered nurse programs.
 Most microbiology classes included in RN programs focus on the medical aspects of the field, such as viruses and other disease-causing organisms.
 Microbiology courses often include a laboratory component that allows students to apply what they learn in real-world situations.

 In this course, students learn about the theories and practices used in treating families.
-Family nursing classes teach students how to treat people of all ages and backgrounds and often emphasize general health and disease prevention.
+Classes in family nursing teach students how to treat people of all ages and backgrounds.
+General health and disease prevention are often emphasized.
 Since most RNs deal with a wide variety of patients, degree programs generally consider family nursing a core course.